-Here, we demonstrate impressive synergistic pharmacological effects of long-acting GLP-1 and PYY3-36 on body weight loss, glucose control, restoration of β-cell function and remission of diabetes in the C57BLKS/J db/db mouse model of profound obesity with severe diabetes [18,20,45].
+Here, we demonstrate impressive synergistic pharmacological effects of long-acting GLP-1 and $PYY{3-36}$ on body weight loss, glucose control, restoration of $\beta$ -cell function and remission of diabetes in the C57BLKS/J db/db mouse model of profound obesity with severe diabetes [18,20,45].
 Moreover, in a moderate model of obesity/diabetes, the DIO C57BL6/J mice, hyperinsulinemic-euglycemic clamp studies revealed Fc-PYY3-36 + Fc-GLP-1 combination treatment improved insulin sensitivity as indicated by reduced insulin levels during the clamp with no significant change in hepatic glucose production yet increased glucose disposal in the liver, BAT and potentially skeletal muscle.
 The insulin sensitization could not be explained by the accompanying weight loss alone.
 This Fc-PYY3-36 + Fc-GLP-1 combination led to activation of distinct brain regions related to appetite and energy homeostasis compared to monotherapies, underlining that a coordinated central and peripheral action is likely required to be an effective approach for the treatment of obesity-linked T2D.

-Considering guite inadequate β -cell adaptive compensation underlying severe type 2 diabetes in C57BLKS/J db/db mice [18,20,45], the observations of normalized glycemia together with a marked improvement in endogenous β -cell function with Fc-PYY3-36 + Fc-GLP-1 combination treatment versus Fc-GLP-1 monotherapy were noteworthy.
-There was an apparent increase in β-cell mass as well as replenishment of insulin secretory granule insulin stores paralleling an increase in total pancreatic insulin content.
+Considering guite inadeguate $\beta$ -cell adaptive compensation underlying severe type 2 diabetes in C57BLKS/J db/db mice [18,20,45], the observations of normalized glycemia together with a marked improvement in endogenous $\beta$ -cell function with Fc-PYY3-36 + Fc-GLP-1 combination treatment versus Fc-GLP-1 monotherapy were noteworthy.
+There was an apparent increase in $\beta$ -cell mass as well as replenishment of insulin secretory granule insulin stores in parallel with an increase in total pancreatic insulin content.
 This restoration of endogenous insulin secretory capacity, in turn, led to a more effective biphasic glucose-stimulated insulin secretion.
-A cautionary note should be made about the measure of β -cell mass, since insulin itself was used as a marker for this analysis.
-Indeed, we report a >5-fold increase of insulin secretory granules with Fc-PYY3-36 + Fc-GLP-1 treatment (Figure 2D-F)..
-Therefore an apparent expansion of β-cell mass could actually reflect β -cell functional adaptation in restoration of insulin secretory stores rather than any increase in β -cell numbers per se as we have previously indicated [16,18,20,45].
-There was no direct effect of Fc-PYY3-36 on insulin secretion ex vivo, thus in vivo improvements in β -cell function by Fc-PYY3-36 in synergy with Fc-GLP-1 are likely driven by physiological alterations rather than direct action of PYY3-36 on the β -cell itself.
+A cautionary note should be made about the measure of $\beta$ -cell mass, since insulin itself was used as a marker for this analysis.
+Indeed, we report a >5-fold increase of insulin secretory granules with $Fc-PYY{3-36}$ + Fc-GLP-1treatment (Figure 2D-F).
+Therefore an apparent expansion of $\beta$ -cell mass could actually reflect $\beta$ -cell functional adaptation in restoration of insulin secretory stores rather than any increase in $\beta$ -cell numbers per se as we have previously indicated [16,18,20,45].
+There was no direct effect of Fc-PYY3-36 on insulin secretion ex vivo, thus in vivo improvements in $\beta$ -cell function by Fc-PYY3-36 in synergy with Fc-GLP-1 are likely driven by physiological alterations rather than direct action of PYY3-36 on the $\beta$ -cell itself.
 Consideration in these experiments is the age of the animal since our experiments were conducted in relatively young animals and may not fully reflect a chronically acquired metabolic disease, like T2D.
-However, we did deliberately use KS db/db mice that are β cell-deficient and not capable of sufficient compensatory β -cell mass expansion to meet metabolic demand leading to the earlier onset and more profound diabetes.
-Previous studies reported improved first-phase insulin secretion in overweight patients following co-administration of PYY{3-36} + GLP-1, yet no additive or synergistic effect compared to GLP-1 alone [46,47].
-However, these results were derived from acute exposure of these gut peptides at lower doses and are not necessarily comparable to the beneficial longer-term treatment using Fc-PYY{3-36} and Fc-GLP-1 which have longer pharmacokinetics.
-Nonetheless, our data is indicative of enhanced β -cell functional recovery, which was accompanied by increased expression of key genes related to normal β -cell function, in parallel to improved insulin sensitivity and glucose homeostasis.
-Further mechanistic details of functional β -cell recovery will need to be explored in future studies.
+However, we did deliberately use KS db/db mice that are $\beta$ -cell-deficient and not capable of sufficient compensatory $\beta$ -cell mass expansion to meet metabolic demand leading to the earlier onset and more profound diabetes.
+Previous studies reported improved first-phase insulin secretion in overweight patients following co-administration of PYY3-36 + GLP-1, yet no additive or synergistic effect compared to GLP-1 alone [46,47].
+However, these results were derived from acute exposure of these gut peptides at lower doses and are not necessarily comparable to the beneficial longer-term treatment using Fc-PYY3-36 and Fc-GLP-1 which have longer pharmacokinetics.
+Nonetheless, our data is indicative of enhanced $\beta$ -cell functional recovery, which was accompanied by increased expression of key genes related to normal $\beta$ -cell function, in parallel to improved insulin sensitivity and glucose homeostasis.
+Further mechanistic details of functional $\beta$ -cell recovery will need to be explored in future studies.